The People Involved at the Time

 On 29th May 1915, Alf married Winnie Wheeldon.
 The couple moved to Southampton, where he worked as a chemist.
 He was also employed as a lecturer at Hartley University.
 Alf was a conscientious objector to the First World War and feared that he would be conscripted.
 Alf, Winnie and the rest of her family were members of the No Conscription Fellowship supporting conscientious objectors.

 Alf was arrested in Derby with his mother-in-law, Alice Wheeldon, on 31 January 1917.
 He was charged with conspiracy to murder Lloyd George, and was tried and convicted, with his wife Winnie Mason and his mother-in-law, and sentenced to 7 years in prison.
-He was released early after an active campaign to free him and Win.
+He was released in 1919 after an active campaign to free him and Winnie, as well as imprisoned conscientious objectors, including William Marshall Wheeldon

 They moved to London and lived with Win’s siblings for a number of years, where Alf resumed his profession as a chemist/pharmacist.
 He and Win had a son, Peter, in 1922.